david-rockwood/fimpad/README.md

 FIMpad is currently only tested on Linux, using llama.cpp llama-server, serving IBM Granite 4.0 H models.

-If you have success or failure with an OS other than Linux, let me know.
+If you have success or run into problems with an OS other than Linux, let me know.
 I would like to make FIMpad cross platform in the future and have tried to write the code in a way that allows this.

 0.0.7 – First public release
 - Introduces the FIMpad Tag DSL v0.0.7
 - Supports prefix-completion and FIM completions for models served through llama.cpp's llama-server
-- Adds streaming, multi-tab editing, undo/redo, spellcheck, themes, config persistence
+- Adds streaming, multi-tab editing, undo/redo, spellcheck, themes, and config persistence

 ---